 Too young.
 They were all too fucking young for this shit.

-“Stairs,” Diego grunted as he pulled open the door he was standing next to.
-Wylie saw the dead keypad on the wall and the metal grate once blocking the door hooked to the side.
+“Stairs,” Diego grunted and pulled open the door he was standing next to.
+Wylie saw the dead keypad on the wall and the metal grate that was once blocking the door now hooked to the side.
 It looked just like the metal used for the werewolf cage.